catalyst-cooperative/catalystcoop-handbook/docs/catalyst_101.md

 ### Notes

-All teams have a centralized notes document that comes with the teams folder template.
+- All teams have a centralized notes document that comes with the teams folder template.
 This is where you will store agendas and take notes during the meeting.
-Most agendas have a **Meeting Notes** and an **Action Items**section where note-takers will record information.
-Notetakers are also responsible for moving action items up to the **Running Action Items** list as well as removing completed items.
+- Most agendas have a **Meeting Notes** and an **Action Items** section where note-takers will record information.
+Notetakers are also responsible for moving action items up to the **Running Action Items** list at the top of the document as well as removing completed items.

 ### Recurring Meetings

 #### M/W/Th Stand-up Meetings (15-20 min)

 **Attendees**: Contractors & Members
-\*\*Notes:\*\*n/a
+**Notes:** n/a

 - Round-robin check-ins regarding progress since prior standup, plans for the day, hold-ups, needs for further discussion, and announcements.
 Mondays are social check-ins with a quick 5 minute work update at the end.
 - Tuesday and Thursday check-ins happen on slack in the check-ins channel.